Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Experiment

 \subsection{Comparison with other 3DGS compression methods}

 After completing comparisons among anchor-based compression methods, we further present a comprehensive evaluation against other existing methods, including commonly used baselines~\cite{kerbl20233d,lu2024scaffold,lee2024compact,niedermayr2024compressed,girish2024eagles,fan2023lightgaussian,morgenstern2024compact,navaneet2024compgs,papantonakis2024reducing,wang2024end,liu2024compgs} and the recent feed-forward compression method FCGS~\cite{chen2025fast}.
 Since these methods typically operate at only one or two bitrate targets, we cannot directly compare with them using R-D curves and BD-rate calculations.
 Therefore, we use our model trained with $\lambda=0.004$ for evaluation, and report the results in Tab.~\ref{tab:main_results}.
+For HAC, ContextGS, and HAC++, we additionally include the corresponding USQ-based results in the same table so that readers can directly see the absolute change introduced by replacing USQ with SALVQ at the operating point corresponding to $\lambda=0.004$.
+We note, however, that for these anchor-based architectures, the more comprehensive comparison between USQ and SALVQ is given by the R--D curves and BD-rate analysis in Fig.~\ref{fig:RD_curves} and Tab.~\ref{tab:lvq_bd_rate}, since they summarize the gain over multiple bitrate targets rather than at a single operating point.

 As shown in Tab.~\ref{tab:main_results}, combining our SALVQ approach with any anchor-based compression architecture~\cite{chen2024hac,chen2025hac++,wang2024contextgs} consistently outperforms these baselines in compression performance.
 On commonly used datasets, including Mip-NeRF 360~\cite{barron2022mip}, Tanks and Temples~\cite{knapitsch2017tanks}, and DeepBlending~\cite{hedman2018deep}, integrating our SALVQ approach with the current SOTA HAC++~\cite{chen2025hac++} achieves an average compression ratio of $131\times$ over the original 3DGS models and $23.7\times$ over Scaffold-GS, while delivering higher or comparable rendering quality.
-As new SOTA methods continue to emerge, combining them with our SALVQ approach is expected to yield even higher compression ratios without compromising rendering quality.
+These results further suggest that SALVQ can serve as a generally useful quantization module for anchor-based 3DGS compression architectures.